ravindrawijenayake/rgu_dialogue/README.md

         index.html
 ```

-- `main.py`: Entry point for running the summarisation.
+- `main.py`: Entry point for running the Flask web interface (for local or WSGI deployment).
+- `streamlit_app.py`: Entry point for the Streamlit web interface (for Streamlit Cloud or local Streamlit use).
 - `summarise.py`: Contains the summarisation logic (uses Google Gemini for long dialogues).
 - `classify.py`: Rule-based classification of utterances/dialogue acts.
-- `templates/`: Contains HTML templates for the web interface.
+- `templates/`: Contains HTML templates for the Flask web interface.
+- `static/`: Contains CSS for the Flask web interface.

 ## Security